Natalia Hanikoğlu

-Natalia Hanikoğlu (née Belyaeva, born 23 June 1975 in Moscow, Russia) is a Turkish-Russian volleyball player.
+Natalia Hanikoğlu (née Belyaeva, born 23 June 1975) is a Turkish-Russian volleyball player.
 She is 190 cm tall and plays as a middle blocker and outside hitter.
 She plays for Galatasaray Medical Park and wears the number 7 jersey.
 She played over 100 times for the Russia national team, and when she received Turkish citizenship after marrying Turkish former volleyball player Hakan Hanikoğlu, she played over 200 times for the Turkey national team, too.
 She has a daughter whose name is Ela (meaning: Hazel) born in Moscow.

 She also played for CSKA Moscow, Zarechie Odintsovo in Russia, Ancona in Italy, Kocaelispor, Beşiktaş and Eczacıbaşı in Turkey.